vtman/novoUoM/README.md

 <h3 id="link_coin_merge">mergeSort: merging data from all trees</h3>

 We have several binary files sorted by time stamp values.
-We should merge them in one file, so the time stamps are also sorted.
-For this purpose we find the maximum value of the time stamp for all files.
-Then we wan to split all data into smaller chunks to be processed by one thread independently.
+We should merge them into one file and keep the time stamps sorted.
+For this purpose, we find the maximum value of the time stamp for all files.
+Then we want to split all data into smaller chunks to be processed by one thread independently.
 So, if there are <tt>N</tt> files, then all <tt>N</tt> chunks considered by a one thread should have the same range of values for time stamps.
-Therefore we first process each file and find the start positions of these blocks.
-Then each thread can process the data in a safe way as there is no chance that there are any other rows of data for the chosen range of time stamps otside these <tt>N</tt> blocks.
-The standard merge sort algorithm is used by eahc thread.
+Therefore, we first process each file and find the start positions of these blocks.
+Then each thread can safely process the data as there is no chance that there are any other rows of data for the chosen range of time stamps outside these <tt>N</tt> blocks.
+Each thread uses the standard merge sort algorithm.

 <h4>Parameters</h4>